You are here:

 Source: New York Amsterdam News

-- What does Lucile Spence mean when she says, “The result of the continued neglect of this group in the heart of New York presents a challenging situation for the educator who sees the fruits of such neglect?”
+- What did Lucile Spence mean when she said “The result of the continued neglect of this group in the heart of New York presents a challenging situation for the educator who sees the fruits of such neglect?”
 What other comments by Spence or others in the article stand out to you?

 - How did Lucile Spence’s work as a teacher influence her activism?